mortela4/random_notes/py_best_practices.md

 - Python is dynamically typed, and is object-oriented by design
 - Python is an interpreted language; easy to experiment and prototype - no compilation required!

+Famous Quote: "Python is the answer! ...
+What was the question?"

 Why NOT Python???
 - Python is slow (compared to C/C++, Rust) - but, even scientific SW has been written in JavaScript ...
 - Python is dynamically typed, and is object-oriented by design (some holds this against Python ...)
 - Python is an interpreted language ...

+Famous Quote: “There are only two kinds of languages: the ones people complain about and the ones nobody uses.” - Bjarne Stroustrup

 Python has become a general-purpose language on its own, while complementing others as a scripting-overlay mechanism.